-We would recommend that the best way would be through a dormant company.
+We would recommend that the best way to reserve a limited company name through a dormant company.
 A dormant company is a business that is not trading and has not significant transactions during.
 When significant is used we would normally suggest no more then £1000 per accounting period.
 If there are larger transactions the company would be classed as active.
 A dormant company is inactive and thus a reserving a company name is best used under the dormant method.

 What is the purpose of forming a dormant company?

 Again this would be for reserving a company name for future reference.
 An business owner may wish to secure the name for future use if they intend to start trading soon under a new brand.
 A sole trader may wish to secure the name if they would want to prevent someone else using the Limited Company name.
 A sole trader may wish to go Limited sometime in the future and the company name runs risk of being taken if it`s not secure.